openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

-Please, note that NNCF framework requires a dataset for compression, since it makes several steps of fine-tuning after compression to restore the quality of the model, so the command line parameters of the script `compress.py` are closer to the command line parameter of the training script for fine-tuning scenario 4.c stated above, but the number of epochs required for NNCF compression should not be set by command line parameter, since it is calculated by the script `compress.py` itself:
+Please, note that NNCF framework requires a dataset for compression, since it makes several steps of fine-tuning after compression to restore the quality of the model, so the command line parameters of the script `compress.py` are closer to the command line parameter of the training script for fine-tuning scenario 4.c stated above:
 ```
       python compress.py \
          --load-weights ${SNAPSHOT} \